karankessy/karankessy/content/posts/post-14.md

 ```
 The data’s clear, but the format is heavy, redundant characters are too much.
 For models, all the extras waste tokens.

-### And now what TOON (Token-Oriented Object Notation) does is

-It strips out what large language models don’t need, unnecessary curly braces, commas, extra spaces.
+And now what TOON (Token-Oriented Object Notation) does is, it just strips out what large language models don’t need, unnecessary curly braces, commas, extra spaces.
 It just keeps the data, drops the noise.

 Like this: